Collection: Nebbiolo

-In the Piemonte region of Northern Italy, there is an almost holy triumvirate of grapes that have become synonymous with the region.
-They are Nebbiolo, Barbera and Dolcetto.
-Each variety has a unique voice that interprets the terroir of Piemonte through an array of different wine styles.
+In the Piemonte region of Northern Italy, Nebbiolo is both king and queen, and has become synonymous with the region.
+Nebbiolo has a unique voice that interprets the terroir of Piemonte through an array of different wine styles.

 The word ‘Nebbiolo’ comes from the Italian for ‘fog,’ and it is Italy’s answer to Pinot Noir; complex, ethereal, layered, and able to produce some of the world’s most stunning wines.
 It is perhaps most famously produced in the subregion of Barolo in Piemonte; and although Barolo is the most renowned DOCG for Nebbiolo, it would be remiss not to mention the other Piemonte subregions that also claim DOCG status – Barbaresco, Roero, Gattinara, and Ghemme.
 All of these regions produce beautiful Nebbiolo wines.